Frequently Asked Questions

 Do you have ADA campsites and bathroom facilities?

 Yes, there are wheelchair-accessible campsites, bathrooms, and showers at both campgrounds.
-If you would like to make a reservation for an ADA campsite, please call the ReserveAmerica Call Center at (800) 964-7806.
+Reservations for an ADA campsite can be made online at www.reserveamerica.com or by calling the ReserveAmerica Call Center at (800)964-7806.

 How's the fishing?

 It's great!
 The reservoirs adjacent to the campgrounds are periodically stocked by Colorado Parks and Wildlife.
 The Estes Valley lakes, reservoirs, and rivers are known to have some of the best trout fishing in Colorado.
 For more information on the Colorado Parks and Wildlife stocking report go to their website at http://cpw.state.co.us/thingstodo/Pages/StockingReport.aspx

 Can I boat or swim in Mary's Lake?